SoftwareHeritage/swh-deposit/README-injection.md

 ### Deposit reception schema

-- SWORD imposes the use of basic authentication, so we need a way to authenticate client:
+- SWORD imposes the use of basic authentication, so we need a way to authenticate client.
+Also, a client can access collections:

 **deposit_client** table:
   - id (bigint): Client's identifier
   - username (str): Client's username
-  - password (pass): Client's password
+  - password (pass): Client's crypted password
   - collections ([id]): List of collections the client can access

-- A client can access collection and a deposit is specific to a collection.
+- Collections group deposits together:

 **deposit_collection** table:
   - id (bigint): Collection's identifier
   - name (str): Collection's human readable name

-- A deposit is the main entity the repository is all about:
+- A deposit is the main object the repository is all about:

 **deposit** table:
   - id (bigint): deposit's identifier